-The Portland Marathon is proud to be Green…all at no additional expense to our participants.
-We work together with our sponsors, charities and all-volunteer committee to implement and expand upon our green practices before, during and after the marathon, as well as throughout the year while the event is in its planning stages—including committee meetings, celebrations, the Sports Exposition, Event Director’s College, on-course and at the start/finish areas.
+The Portland Marathon is proud to be Green.
+We work together with our sponsors, charities and volunteer committee to implement and expand upon our green practices before, during and after event weekend, as well as throughout the year.
 These efforts are outlined below:

 - Reducing the amount of landfill waste per person/participant/volunteer/etc.

-- Doing on site recycling of cardboard, glass, plastic, paper, etc (PGE, Waste Management)
+- Doing on site recycling of cardboard, glass, plastic, paper, etc.

 - Preventing food waste by distributing leftovers to a local food charity

-- Using cups, bags and other products that come from sponsors that are as biodegradable as possibly available
+- Using cups, bags and other products that come from local sources that are as biodegradable as possibly available

 - Ongoing cumulative carbon emissions absorption by the free tree seedlings turned trees given to finishers since 1993.